karesti/autocomplete-scala/README.md

 ## Going further

-R-Trie are very straightforward, but they consume extra espace due to the array allocation.
+R-Trie are very straightforward, but they consume extra space due to the array allocation.
 A better solution for memory usage will be to use a TST (Ternary Search Trie) which is not very difficult to implement but more complex than R-Trie.